Last Updated: April 15, 2021

 Prerequisites for AP Statistics

-Students must complete a second-year course in algebra and is recommended for students who mathematical knowledge and quantitative reasoning skills.
+Students must complete a second-year course in algebra and is recommended for students who have mathematical knowledge and quantitative reasoning skills.
 Students who have a strong mathematical background generally take AP Statistics along with AP Calculus in their junior or senior year.

 Exam Structure for AP Statistics